hfz1337/musescoredl/README.md

 # MuseScoreDL
-Download music sheets from [MuseScore](https://musescore.com/) and save them as PDF.
+Download a sheet music from [MuseScore](https://musescore.com/) and save it as PDF.

 ## Installation
 ```bash